-Redbird Respect seeks to create a caring community at Illinois State University built on respect for yourself, respect for others, and respect of boundaries.
+The Redbird Respect campaign seeks to foster a caring community at Illinois State University built on respect for self, respect for others, and respect of others boundaries.

-In spring 2015, Health Promotion and Wellness partnered with a variety of students and employees to create the Redbird Respect video series.
-This project was funded by a grant from the Avon Foundation.
-Thank you to all of our students and employees who volunteered their time to make these videos possible.
-And a special thank you to our student videographer Stephanie Burns.
+Health Promotion and Wellness partnered with a variety of students, staff, faculty and administrators to create the Redbird Respect video series.
+This project was funded by an Avon Foundation grant Awarded to Health Promotion and Wellness.
+Thank you to all who volunteered their time to make these videos possible.
+And a special thank you to our student Videographer, Stephanie Burns.